dannguyen/journalism-syllabi/README.md

         <h5>Advanced Coding Interactive Stories » 2019; Fall <br>
             <a href="https://multimedia.report/classes/coding/2019/">Homepage/Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>This course teaches students code literacy.
+        This course teaches students code literacy.
 Beyond the specific skills they learn, students will have a more well rounded understanding of a crucial technologies that influence the news industry in innumerable ways.
-They become better decision makers when working with technologists, and will help to...</em></p>
+They become better decision makers when working with technologists, and will help to
+        </small></p>

         <p>Instructors: Jeremy Rue</p>
     </td>
     <td>
-        University of California, Berkeley
+        <small>University of California, Berkeley</small>
     </td>
   </tr>